isabella232/markup_test_cases/wealth_dynamics.md

 ]
 ```

-Here\'s a class that stores instance data and implements methods that
+Here's a class that stores instance data and implements methods that
 update the aggregate state and household wealth.

 ```ipython3